thatreligionmajor/Intro-to-PHP-for-Web-Development/README.md

 PHP powers most of the Internet, and using it is much easier than many other programming languages.

-PHP is completely free to use, and you'll be up and running building cool web apps in minutes.
+PHP is completely free to use, and you'll be up and running and building cool web apps in minutes.

-In this course I'll walk you through the PHP language itself.
+In this course, I'll walk you through the PHP language itself.
 You'll learn computer programming fundamentals like:

--Variables
+- Variables

 - Math Operators